callmecavs/jax.js/README.md

 # Jax.js

-Simple AJAX wrapper for GET requests.
+A simple AJAX wrapper for GET requests.

 ## Usage